-There are several mitzvot (commandments) that guide the basic observances of Shabbat on a Friday night: candlelighting, praying, making Kiddush, saying hamotzi, and eating Shabbat dinner.
+There are several mitzvot (commandments) that guide the basic observances of Shabbat on a Friday night: candlelighting, praying, making Kiddush, saying hamotzi, and eating Shabbat dinner followed by reciting grace after meals.
 There are plenty of other traditions that vary by family, community and local custom that are also incorporated into Shabbat celebrations, but many Jews of all observance levels and backgrounds worldwide will partake in those five rituals on Friday night to mark Shabbat.

 Shabbat Candlelighting 101